Memecoin Global Market Profile: Users, Narratives, and Community Culture Deconstruction

 Representative KOL in Japan------LUCIAN|るしあん @lucianlampdefi

-• Dominance of Two-Dimensional Elements: Japanese KOLs prefer using anime-style profile pictures, and their background images, AMA promotional posters, and brand promotion posters usually adopt two-dimensional or cyberpunk styles to attract young Japanese audiences.
+• Dominance of Two-Dimensional Elements: Japanese KOLs prefer using anime-style profile pictures.
+Their background images, AMA promotional posters, and brand promotion posters often adopt two-dimensional or cyberpunk styles to attract young Japanese audiences.
 Influenced by VTuber culture, some KOLs use virtual avatars instead of real photos for social interactions, a trend particularly evident in the NFT field, where many Japanese KOLs adopt anime-style PFPs or even AI-generated characters to enhance their personal brands.

-• Content Style: The content style of Japanese KOLs is typically more refined and aesthetically focused, avoiding overly flashy marketing and instead leaning towards narrative and visual appeal to attract viewers.
-When promoting Memecoins or blockchain games, they often employ immersive narratives with anime themes.
-The fan base has a high recognition of two-dimensional culture, so KOLs cater to this by using anime emojis and two-dimensional memes in their content.
+• Content Style: The content style of Japanese KOLs is usually more delicate and aesthetically focused, avoiding overly flashy marketing.
+Instead, they tend to attract audiences through narrative and visual appeal.
+When promoting Memecoins or blockchain games, they often use immersive narratives with anime themes.
+Their fan base has a high recognition of two-dimensional culture, so KOLs cater to this by using anime emojis and two-dimensional memes in their content.

 LUCIAN's X Page